robert17/iotf-rtd/docs/gateways/dashboard.rst

-Connecting and Using a Gateway Device using the IBM Internet of Things Foundation platform Dashboard
+Connecting and Using a Gateway Device using the IoT Platform Dashboard
 =========================================================================================================

-This task describes the process of connecting a gateway device, which connects itself, and devices behind the gateway, and sends data from itself and devices behind it to the Internet of Things Foundation platform.
+This task describes the process of connecting a gateway device, which connects itself, and devices behind the gateway, and sends data from itself and devices behind it to the IoT Platform.

 Gateways can also subscribe to commands on behalf of devices connected to the gateway.

 Prerequisites
 -----------------

-This task assumes that you already have an Internet of Things Foundation platform organization.
+This task assumes that you already have an IoT Platform organization.

 Procedure
 ----------